y314c/chatbot/README.md

    Use the Windows+R shortcut key on the computer, enter the CMD command, and enter the command window.

-   Use pip install -r requirements.txt
+   Use pip install -r requirements.txt<br>
    ***If the download is unsuccessful, some technical means such as climbing over the wall can be used to download.***

 2. Run the app